Published on MuseScore.org

 There are a few global style properties for time signatures (see Format→Style).

-• Create courtesy time signatures: Found in the Page section.
+• Create courtesy time signatures: Found in the Clefs, key & time signatures section.
 Check or uncheck to turn on or off.

 • Clef to time signature / Key signature to time signature / Barline to time signature / Time signature to barline / Time signature to first note: Found in the Measure section.
 Allows you to set spacing for various aspects of time signature layout.